Get stories and expert advice on all things related to college and parenting.

 The term combines two Japanese words: iki, meaning “alive,” and gai, meaning “benefit” or “worth.”

 Basically, it’s your reason for being; in French, raison d’être.
 It’s why you get up in the morning.
-And right now, after more than a year and a half of pandemic living, it’s one of the more popular self-help philosophies out there.
+And right now, it’s one of the more popular self-help philosophies out there.

 Your ikigai lies at the intersection (think Venn diagram) of these four questions: